renventura/simple-admin-ui/readme.md

 ## Installation ##

-Clone this repository to your project, the include the `loader.php` file.
+Clone this repository to your project, then include the `loader.php` file.
 See class files for use examples.

 ## Contributing ##